Fired deputy PM says he will return to Syria

-BEIRUT Syria's sacked deputy prime minister on Friday dashed rumors he had defected, and said he would return from abroad to speak for the opposition in parliament.
+BEIRUT Syria's sacked deputy prime minister on Friday dashed rumours he had defected, and said he would return from abroad to speak for the opposition in parliament.

 Qadri Jamil was fired this week after apparently angering the Syrian government by meeting U.S. officials to discuss a planned Geneva peace conference to halt Syria's civil war.